-- 1. When expulsion is recommended, the pupil and the pupil's parent or guardian shall be entitled to a hearing to determine whether the pupil should be expelled.
-An expulsion hearing is held within thirty (30) school days of the date the principal or superintendent determines that the pupil committed any of the acts enumerated in Education Code Section 48900 or 48915 unless the pupil requests in writing that the hearing be postponed.
-The pupil is entitled to at least one postponement for a period of not more than thirty (30) calendar days of an expulsion hearing.
+- 1. When expulsion is recommended, the student and the student's parent/guardian shall be entitled to a hearing to determine whether the student should be expelled.
+An expulsion hearing is held within thirty (30) school days of the date the principal or superintendent determines that the student committed any of the acts enumerated in Education Code Section 48900 or 48915 unless the student requests in writing that the hearing be postponed.
+The student is entitled to at least one postponement for a period of not more than thirty (30) calendar days of an expulsion hearing.
 In the event that compliance by the governing board with the above time requirements is impracticable, the expulsion hearing may be delayed, for good cause, up to five (5) additional days.
 (E. C. 48918) - 2.
-Written notice of the hearing is forwarded to the pupil at least ten (10) calendar days prior to the date of the hearing. - 3.
-The hearing is held before an Administrative Panel or the Board of Trustees in a session closed to the public unless the pupil or pupil's parent or guardian request in writing, at least five (5) days prior to the date of the hearing, that the hearing be a public meeting. - 4.
-A decision of the governing board whether to expel a pupil is made within ten (10) school days following the conclusion of the hearing. - 5.
-At the time an expulsion of a pupil is ordered for an act other than those described in subdivision [c] of Section 48915, the Board of Trustees shall set a date, not later than the last day of the semester following the semester in which the expulsion occurred, when the pupil shall be reviewed for readmission.
+Written notice of the hearing is forwarded to the student at least ten (10) calendar days prior to the date of the hearing. - 3.
+The hearing is held before an Administrative Panel or the Board of Trustees in a session closed to the public unless the student or student's parent/guardian request in writing, at least five (5) days prior to the date of the hearing, that the hearing be a public meeting. - 4.
+A decision of the Board of Trustees whether to expel a student is made within ten (10) school days following the conclusion of the hearing. - 5.
+At the time an expulsion of a student is ordered for an act other than those described in subdivision [c] of Section 48915, the Board of Trustees shall set a date, not later than the last day of the semester following the semester in which the expulsion occurred, when the student shall be reviewed for readmission.
 For acts under Education Code 48915(c) (firearm, brandishing a knife, possession of explosive, selling controlled substance, or sexual assault), a student may be expelled for one year.
 Expelled students are referred to alternative educational programs.
-Expelled students in grades K-8 are referred to HESD Community Day School.

-- 6. The expulsion order and the causes are recorded in the pupil's mandatory interim record and forwarded to any school in which the pupil subsequently enrolls upon receipt of request from the admitting school for the pupil's records. - 7.
-The pupil/parent or guardian have the right to file an appeal of expulsion to the Kings County Board of Education within thirty (30) calendar days after the local district's decision to expel the pupil.
+Expelled students in grades K-8 are referred to HESD Community Day School. - The expulsion order and the causes are recorded in the student's mandatory interim record and forwarded to any school in which the student subsequently enrolls upon receipt of request from the admitting school for the student's records. - 7.
+The student or parent/guardian have the right to file an appeal of expulsion to the Kings County Board of Education within thirty (30) calendar days after the local District's decision to expel the student.
 It is NOT the charge of the County Board to agree or disagree with the local Board's decision to expel, but to assure that legal procedures were followed and that a fair hearing was conducted.